IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 ```javascript
 myTileRenderer.deleteGraphic( graphicName )
 ```
-Deletes the graphic named `graphicName` from the `graphics` object.
+Deletes the graphic named `graphicName` from the `graphics` object (even if the graphic's `protected` setting is set to `true`).
 It is recommended to use this method instead of trying to delete the graphic yourself.
 ### `sheetIndexOf()`
 ```javascript
 myTileRenderer.sheetIndexOf( character )